Natural Resources Management

 To volunteer for an event or role, contact Rachel Boggs, Volunteer Coordinator Rachel.Boggs@cityofroseville.com or 651-792- 7028.

-Note: Monhtly Natural Resource Renewal events take place from 10 a.m. to noon on the third Saturday of the month (except for January, which occurs on MLK Day, and the May Blooming Boulevard Planting, which runs from 9 a.m. to noon).
+Monthly Natural Resource Renewal events take place from 9:30 to 11:30 a.m. on the third Saturday of the month (except for January, which occurs on MLK Day, and the May Blooming Boulevard Planting, which runs from 9 a.m. to noon).